josepabloquesadamolina/Voronoi-Inspired-Periodic-Bimaterials/README.md

-# Navigating beyond the training set:A deep learning framework for inverse design of architected composite materials
+# Navigating beyond the training set: A deep learning framework for inverse design of architected composite materials